jfbrennan/developer-dot/_posts/2018-11-04-autoselect-attribute.md

-You used a feature today that is so helpful and ubiquitous that there is actually a proposal to have it added to the HTML spec (it's my proposal!).

-I'm talking about auto-select.
-What is this?
+You used a feature today that is so helpful and ubiquitous that there is actually a proposal (my proposal!) to have it added to the HTML spec.
+I'm talking about auto-select and developers need it.
 Let me explain.

 ## Autoselect is good
 When you focus on an input by clicking, tabbing to it, or by some other means and the whole value of the input is automatically highlighted or _selected_, that is auto-select.
 And auto-select is good!
 The behavior is helpful in several ways.